|Course coordinator(s)||dr. EH Poelman|

 - demonstrate insight into the ecology of insects in the context of the unique biological features characteristic of insects;

 - recognize state-of-the-art scientific advances in the behaviour, ecological genetics, life-history evolution, reproduction and adaptation to extreme environmental conditions of insects;

 - apply ecological principles to the specific biology of insects;

 - carry out experiments to investigate ecological questions related to insects.

 - experiments addressing the life-history and searching behaviour of insects;

 - writing a report that incorporates knowledge from recent literature in the field of insect ecology.

 The examination is based on a written exam, the report on the experimental work, including discussion of literature and on the performance in the practical.

-Literature that covers the lectures content will be provided on Blackboard.
+Literature that covers the lectures content will be provided on Brightspace.